Van Cortlandt Park: 2000s to present

 The city built the Croton Water Filtration Plant, a drinking water treatment facility, under the park's Mosholu Golf Course.
-Plant operations began in 2015.
-The plant was needed in order to filter contaminants from urban runoff pollution in the Croton River watershed and protect the public from Giardia and Cryptosporidium, microorganisms which can cause serious health problems.
+The plant was needed to filter contaminants from urban runoff pollution in the Croton River watershed and protect the public from Giardia and Cryptosporidium, microorganisms which can cause serious health problems.
 The Croton plant was built after a lawsuit was filed in 1997 against the city by the U.S. Environmental Protection Agency (EPA), the U.S. Department of Justice and the State of New York.
 The city settled the suit and a consent decree was issued with the condition that the city would build the plant by 2006.
 The project experienced delays and ballooning costs due to objections from the local community, which required the city to propose alternate sites for the plant.
-The plant was built 160 feet (49 m) below the Mosholu Golf Course, at a cost of $3.2 billion.
+The plant was built 160 feet (49 m) below the Mosholu Golf Course, at a cost of $3.2 billion, and was finished in 2015.

 To lessen the disruption caused by the plant's construction, in 2010 the city used mitigation funds from the construction budget to restore the Van Cortlandt Park Parade Ground.
 The Sachkerah Woods Playground, located at the park's southeast corner near the Mosholu Golf Course, was also built using Croton mitigation funds.

 As part of the "Van Cortlandt Park Master Plan 2034", critical ecological elements of the park, such as the forest, the rural landscape, and Tibbetts Brook, would be restored, and the brook would be diverted.
 As of March 2014 when the report was written, the lack of natural drainage points within Van Cortlandt Park led to the flooding of recreational areas within the park during heavy rains.
 The park's paths would also be restored with the addition of three new pedestrian bridges; a playground; four activity centers, of which two would be outdoors and two would be indoors; a skate park; an athletic field; and three basketball courts built within the park.
 "Comfort stations" and food concessions would also be added.
 The Van Cortlandt Golf Course was renovated in 2016.
 The skate park, new playground, and path improvements were completed in 2020.
 NYC Parks started renovating the Woodlawn Playground in 2021 for $1 million.
 One of the pedestrian bridges, which would have crossed the Major Deegan Expressway, was postponed in 2020 after its cost had increased to $23 million; the bridge was canceled in 2023.